vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD10_LAB_MANUAL.md

 4. In the **BlueYonder.Companion.Controllers** project, open the **ReservationsController.cs** file, locate the **Post** method, and after the call to the **Save** method, add code to trace an information message.

-    - Add a using directive for the **System.Web.Http.Tracing**, to get the tracingextension methods
+    - Add a using directive for the **System.Web.Http.Tracing**, to get the tracing extension methods
     - Use the **Configuration.Services.GetTraceWriter** method to get an instance of the trace writer.
     - Use the **Info** extension method to write the trace message.
 Set the category to **ReservationController**, and include the reservation&#39;s confirmation code in the trace message.